linuxergr/camera-control-webcam-switch-indicator/README.md

     ![Screenshot](https://imgur.com/MmQeg2Y.png)

-- v4l2-ctl does not provide a direct way to switch Camera, either On, or Off
+- ##### v4l2-ctl does not provide a direct way to switch Camera, either On, or Off [Important!, ref to the Solution]

     ![Screenshot](https://imgur.com/wF4RCu5.png)
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## Solution:
+## Solution (Why so?):

-- Provide an additional, or standalone, webcam & microphone switch which loads and unloads the uvc driver, in order to be on the safe side, as much as possible.
+- #### Provide an additional, or standalone, webcam & microphone switch which loads and unloads the uvc driver, in order to be on the safe side, as much as possible.

 ## News - 2nd of Feb, 2020, final Development Stage for Release: